snowex-hackweek/hot-pow/README.md

 Additional configuration files, such as a .bash_profile.

 ### `notebooks`
-Notebooks that are considered delivered results for the project should go in here.
+Notebooks or other deliverables showcasing project results.

 ### `scripts`
 Helper utilities that are shared with the team